WorldBrain/Memex/src/refactoring.md

 Currently, code is structured so that functions that are intended to be run in the background script, are passed into the function `makeRemotelyCallable`, which registers the given function name in a variable `remotelyCallableFunctions`, responsible for looking these functions up.

-This variable referencing functions that can be run in the background is referenced by `incomingRPCListener` setup to run on the browser.runtime (the background extension script) with `browser.runtime.onMessage.addListener(incomingRPCListener)`
+This variable referencing functions that can be run in the background is referenced by `incomingRPCListener` setup to run on the chrome.runtime (the background extension script) with `chrome.runtime.onMessage.addListener(incomingRPCListener)`

 Background script functionality commonly resides in `/src/{feature}/background/index.js` and they are registered from `src/background.js`